gabrielsantosr/AzureCredentialLess/README.md

 # AzureCredentialLess
 Explorative project to demonstrate the possibility to access resources in a different tenant without using passwords, nor secrets, nor certificates.

-In this project, from an Function App in my tenant, I am querying data stored in Microsoft Dynamics CRM environments in other tenants.
+In this project, from an Function App in my tenant, I am querying data stored in Dynamics CRM environments in other tenants, and Dinamics Business Central in other tenants.

+Further examples will be added, querying data from subscription-located resources, such as storage accounts and key vaults.

-Same can be done from a Logic App, a VM (any kind of resource you can assign a managed identity to), to any other resource in another tenant (say Key-Vault, ERP, Blob storage).
+Same can be done from a Logic App, a VM (any kind of resource you can assign a managed identity to), to any other resource in another tenant.

 ## Scenario.
-In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with CRMs of its customers.
+In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with resources of its customers.

 ## What is necessary in PROVIDER's tenant:
 - Function app